Skip to Content

 If you or a family member has been injured in a collision involving a truck, bus, or another commercial vehicle on a North Carolina road, you might be eligible for substantial compensation.
 Commercial drivers are typically covered by large insurance policies.
 However, with large amounts of money involved, these insurers employ the best, highest-paid adjsuters who work to minimize your injury claims and settlement money.The experienced team at Nagle & Associates is prepared to assist you in pursuing justice and securing a generous settlement that provides the necessary funds for your recovery and to support your loved ones.

-Meet the Truck Accident Injury Attorneys in Charlotte, NC, Focused Only on Auto Accidents
+Meet the Truck Accident Injury Attorneys in Charlotte, NC-Dedicated Exclusively to Auto Accidents

 Trucking accidents in North Carolina are almost never “black and white.”
 They often involve application of all North Carolina traffic laws alongside a body of complex federal regulations.
 Victims must be prepared to offer evidence to prove all violations of state laws and the Federal Motor Carrier Safety Regulations that govern truck drivers and other commercial vehicle operators.
 That's why it's so crucial to have legal representation from a lawyer with substantial experience in commercial vehicle accident cases.
 An aggressive, experienced truck accident lawyer has your best interests at heart and can help you avoid common pitfalls after your truck wreck happens.